 Procedural Justice for the Police and the Community

-The Center on Race and Social Problems is hosting a Summer Institute with the Pittsburgh Bureau of Police.
+The Center on Race and Social Problems is hosting a special Summer Institute with the Pittsburgh Bureau of Police.
 Procedural Justice is a cornerstone for building long-term relationships between the police and the communities they serve.
 Procedural justice means day-to-day fairness inside and outside the organization.

 Chief Cameron McLay and his team will share the principles of procedural justice with community leaders – emphasizing how the concept is key for promoting positive change in local and national community-police relations.Kimberly Burke’s participation is sponsored by the National Initiative to Build Community